jamieobeirne/Chiliz-Technical-Assessment-Frontend-Developer/README.md

 30 Dec 2021

-Total time: 3hours 40 minintues.
+Total time: 3hours 40 minutes.

 To improve readability, I used expressive variable names, ternary conditionals when possible, succinct notation, and tried to avoid repetition.